apporbit/infranetes/INSTALLATION.md

  # systemctl restart kubelet
  ```

+## 5. Modify Master Component to be CRI aware

+add --feature-gates StreamingProxyRedirects=true to apiserver cmd line

-## 5. Label/Taint the new Infranetes node
+## 6. Label/Taint the new Infranetes node

 on a macine that can use kubectl to manage the kubernetes cluster label and taint this node